-Dr. Humphreys was a surgeon with the British Army for a number of years.
-He married Jane Warren in Ireland in 1829.
+Dr. Humphrey married Jane Warren in Ireland in 1829.
 She was born in Wexford, Ireland in 1803.
-Soon after they married they emigrated to Canada.
+Soon after they married they immigrated to Canada.
 Dr. and Mrs. Humphreys had 7 children born to them in Canada.

-Their children were; Charlotte Orelia born in 1830 in Brockville, Ontario, Mary Jane born in 1831, John born in 1833, Elizabeth “Eliza” born in 1835, Mariah born in 1840, Joshua born in 1843 and William born in 1845.
-The family eventually settled in Louisville, Ontario, the last 3 children being born there.
+Their children were; Charlotte Orelia Humphreys was born in 1830 in Brockville, Ontario, Mary Jane Humphreys was born in 1831, John Humphreys was born in 1833, Elizabeth “Eliza” Humphreys was born in 1835, Mariah Humphreys was born in 1840, Joshua Humphreys was born in 1843 and William Humphreys was born on the 17th of January 1845.
+Their last 3 children were born in Louisville.

 Dr. Humphreys fell on a patch of ice on the 17th of January, 1845, severely injuring his head.
 Due to his injury, Dr. Humphreys wasn’t able to continue in the medical profession.

 Dr. Humphreys died on the 15th of July, 1870.
-His wife died on the 22nd of May 1893.
-They were buried at the Duart Cemetery in Duart.
+His wife died in Zone Twp (Chatham-Kent) on the 22nd of May 1893.
+Dr. and Mrs. Humphreys were buried at the Duart Cemetery in Duart.